 Things Not To Do While Trekking in Nepal

-Trekking in Nepal around the foothills of Himalayas offers enjoyable adventures with lots of things to do.
+Trekking around the foothills of Nepal Himalayas offers enjoyable adventures with lots of things to do.
 You will get an opportunity to witness absolutely beautiful natural highlights comprising from excellent views of snow capped mountains at high Himalayas to wilderness activities at fertile jungles of Chitwan, Bardia and others.
 Get deep insights into diversified local cultures, traditions and lifestyles with plenty of exploration opportunities.

 Likewise, in the mean time there are couple of things that you should not do or stay away from while trekking in Nepal.
 To make the things even more clearer, here are couple of things that you might want to avoid:

 - Never Trek alone: